 A comparable alternative to plastic furniture is a restaurant with hard wooden chairs that appear to be extremely uncomfortable.
 Maybe you know the ones I’m talking about… they’re all 90-degree angles and yet somehow when you sit down they seem to be stabbing you.
 How I don’t know.

-If you’re a fan of tacos al pastor, you’ll want to keep an eye out for el trompo (a vertical rotisserie).
-It looks like this:
+If you’re a fan of tacos al pastor, you’ll want to keep an eye out for a trompo, which is basically a vertical rotisserie.

 Trompo tacos are particularly delicious because they are freshly roasted moments before landing on your plate.